hamarkovic/Microridge_Curviness_Analysis/README.md

 #### Curvature_Math.rmd

 This script calculates average slope and acceleration at each point of the ridge, and then uses the following formula to calculate curvature at each point.
-It adds these curvature values together, and then divides by the length of the ridge.
+It adds these curvature values together, and then divides by the length of the ridge (the column **curvature_formula**).
 In addition, it removes any ridges made up of only 1 or 2 coordinates.

 <img src="https://github.com/hamarkovic/Microridge_Curviness_Analysis/blob/master/Images/W6_curvature_fomula.png" width="50%">

-It also outputs a more simple measue of curvature obtained by dividing the total ridge length by the distance between the endpoints of the ridge.
+It also outputs a more simple measue of curvature obtained by dividing the total ridge length by the distance between the endpoints of the ridge (column **curvature_bylength**).
 The output is a csv named OutputCurvatures.csv.

 <img src="https://github.com/hamarkovic/Microridge_Curviness_Analysis/blob/master/Images/Final_Curvature_Output.gif">